mmostafa886/SeleniumTAF/ARCHITECTURE-ANALYSIS.md

 This document provides a comprehensive analysis of the Selenium Test Automation Framework architecture, focusing on design patterns, SOLID principles adherence, scalability considerations, and performance optimizations.
 The framework demonstrates a well-structured, enterprise-grade architecture with strong foundations in software engineering best practices.

-**Version 2.0 Update:** This document has been updated to reflect major architectural enhancements including Lombok builder integration and decorator pattern activation.
+**Version 3.0 Update:** This document has been updated to reflect the complete migration from TestNG to JUnit 5, along with previous enhancements including Lombok builder integration and decorator pattern activation.

 ### Overall Assessment